 In Night Falls Fast, Jamison presents and interprets the most influential scientific studies on the causes, methods, and effects of suicide, juxtaposing them with the intimate writings of the mentally ill and the experiences of their loved ones to create a comprehensive and enlightening view of a crisis of epidemic proportions–a crisis that is increasingly taking its toll upon the young.
-With an essayist’s grace and a clinician’s insight, Jamison has produced an illuminating and necessary book on one of public health’s most urgent challenges.
+With an essayist’s grace and a clinician’s insight, Jamison has produced an illuminating and necessary book on one of the public health’s most urgent challenges.

 Myths About Suicide by Thomas Joiner

 Around the world, more than a million people die by suicide each year.
 Yet many of us know very little about a tragedy that may strike our own loved ones―and much of what we think we know is wrong.
-This clear and powerful book dismantles myth after myth to bring compassionate and accurate understanding of a massive international killer.
+This clear and powerful book dismantles myth after myth to bring a compassionate and accurate understanding of a massive international killer.

 Why People Die by Suicide by Thomas Joiner

-In the wake of a suicide, the most troubling questions are invariably the most difficult to answer: How could we have known?
+In the wake of suicide, the most troubling questions are invariably the most difficult to answer: How could we have known?
 What could we have done?
 And always, unremittingly: Why?
 Written by a clinical psychologist whose own life has been touched by suicide, this book offers the clearest account ever given of why some people choose to die.

-Drawing on extensive clinical and epidemiological evidence, as well as personal experience, Thomas Joiner brings a comprehensive understanding to seemingly incomprehensible behavior.
+Drawing on extensive clinical and epidemiological evidence, as well as personal experience, Thomas Joiner brings a comprehensive understanding of seemingly incomprehensible behavior.
 Among the many people who have considered, attempted, or died by suicide, he finds three factors that mark those most at risk of death: the feeling of being a burden on loved ones; the sense of isolation; and, chillingly, the learned ability to hurt oneself.
 Joiner tests his theory against diverse facts taken from clinical anecdotes, history, literature, popular culture, anthropology, epidemiology, genetics, and neurobiology–facts about suicide rates among men and women; white and African-American men; anorexics, athletes, prostitutes, and physicians; members of cults, sports fans, and citizens of nations in crisis.

 The result is the most coherent and persuasive explanation ever given of why and how people overcome life’s strongest instinct, self-preservation.
-Joiner’s is a work that makes sense of the bewildering array of statistics and stories surrounding suicidal behavior; at the same time, it offers insight, guidance, and essential information to clinicians, scientists, and health practitioners, and to anyone whose life has been affected by suicide.
+Joiner’s is a work that makes sense of the bewildering array of statistics and stories surrounding suicidal behavior; at the same time, it offers insight, guidance, and the essential information to clinicians, scientists, and health practitioners, and to anyone whose life has been affected by suicide.

 Trying to Remember; Forced to Forget (My Father’s Suicide) by Judy R Kletter

 From the author: January 1948, at four, I discovered my father’s dead body hanging over the toilet.
-As a result-and my mother trying to convince me it was just a dream-I was institutionalized until I had to be hospitalized.
+As a result-and, my mother trying to convince me it was just a dream-I was institutionalized until I had to be hospitalized.
 Fifty-two years later, I’m finally able to write about my life as a survivor.

 When Bad Things Happen to Good People by Harold Kushner